Benefits of Breastfeeding

 Childbirth alone is an intense experience for many women.
 Nourishing your baby is just one aspect of being a parent.
 Breastfeeding can bring up a mixture of emotions from terror to excitement to sheer frustration.
 The important thing to remember is that good breastfeeding support is available.

-who can visit you at home can make a world of difference.
+A midwife and/or lactation consultant who can visit you at home can make a world of difference.
 Breastfeeding is a skill and it may take you and your baby time to learn how to do it.

-1800 686 268).
+The Australian Breastfeeding Association (ABA) runs the National Breastfeeding Helpline 1800 mum 2 mum (1800 686 268).
 The Breastfeeding Helpline is available 24 hours a day, 7 days a week.
 It is staffed by trained, volunteer counsellors who answer calls on a roster system in their own homes.

 Lactation Consultation